exhuma/python-course-basic/slides/index.rst

         # This takes the value from the template and returns a modified text.
         return P_WIKIWORD.sub(make_page_url, text)

-``re.sub`` replaces all occurrences in a string with something else.
+:py:func:`re.sub` replaces all occurrences in a string with something else.
 In this case we give a *function* as replacement.
 This function will be called for each match.

 .. nextslide::